Elon Musk casts doubt on his acquisition of Twitter for US $ 44,000 million

 The proposed acquisition includes a $1 billion breakup fee for each party, which Musk will have to pay if he ends the deal or fails to deliver the acquisition funds as promised.
 It’s unclear whether a Twitter update on the number of fake accounts, if materially above 5%, would trigger the so-called material adverse effect clause, releasing Musk from the break fee.

 The spread on the deal, which offers an indication of how far Wall Street thinks the acquisition will be completed, rose further on Thursday to $9.11 from $8.11 in the previous session.
-That was the widest level since the billionaire launched his offer last month to buy Twitter for $54.20, and double what it was last week when he announced a financing commitment of about $7.1 billion.
+That was the widest level since the billionaire launched his offer last month to buy Twitter for $54.20, and double what it was last week when he announced a financing commitment of regarding $7.1 billion.

-Musk’s latest tweets came just hours after news broke that Twitter was freezing hiring as part of pre-deal cost-cutting efforts.
+Musk’s latest tweets came just hours following news broke that Twitter was freezing hiring as part of pre-deal cost-cutting efforts.
 Two of Twitter’s top leaders are also leaving.
 Kayvon Beykpour, head of consumer products, and Bruce Falck, in charge of revenue products, have been invited by chief executive Parag Agrawal to leave the company, the two executives said in separate public postings.

 The changes reflect Twitter’s current state of limbo as it awaits a new owner.
 Hindenburg Research LLC, an investment research firm that focuses on activist short sales, said Monday that it sees a “significant risk” that Musk’s proposed offer will come at a new lower price.